tocalabs/toca-docs/src/book/general_concepts/connecting_everything.md

 ### Link an Existing Datastore

 Datastores can be shared across multiple automation projects, this is useful for sharing data between projects such as credentials to third party systems for example.
 To link an existing datastore to your current automation project, head to the home page of your automation project and click the "Add Datastore" button at the top in the Datastore column.
 This will open a wizard which has two tabs: "New" and "Existing"; Click on the "Existing" tab and select a Datastore from the dropdown which contains a list of other projects and their datastores.

-Once you have linked a Datastore you can then use variables from within your Datastore in your automation activities and workflows!
-You can perform actions such as adding data to tables in your datastore, using passwords and identities from your Datastore to make authenticated API calls or use your Datastore as a remote file drive for processing files!

 ## Linking Apps to Datastores